-The Vice Unit is responsible for the enforcement of county ordinances and State Laws such as: prostitution, gambling, some street level narcotics, counterfeit apparel and accessories, and Licensing and Revenue Office regulatory ordinances and offenses.
+The Vice Unit is responsible for the enforcement of county ordinances and state laws such as prostitution, gambling, some street level narcotics, counterfeit apparel and accessories, and Licensing and Revenue Office regulatory ordinances and offenses.
+The Vice Unit also investigates sex trafficking and participates in the FBI MATCH Task Force.
+The Vice Unit works with the Georgia Bureau of Investigation's Internet Crimes Against Children (ICAC) Task Force to conduct proactive investigations against offenders who use the internet and other technology to sexually exploit children.